apache/geode-examples/README.md

 # Apache Geode Version

-If you are on develop, examples are run against the latest snapshot release.
-To run against a specific geode version you can check out the corresponding release/*.*.* branch or update gradle.properties.
+Check out the master branch to run examples against the latest geode release.

 ## Running an example